+- Site and, if available, reference site concentration data;

+- Preliminary HQs, BAFs, and ingestion rates for wildlife receptors;

+- Discussion of alternative benchmarks;

 - Discussion of site-specific data and exposure assumptions;

-- Ecotoxicity profiles for COPCs following reevaluation;
+- Ecotoxicity profiles for COPECs following reevaluation;

 - Assessment endpoints and justification;

 - Habitat descriptions;

 - Conceptual site model;

 - Risk questions and hypotheses; and

 - Discussion of uncertainties.

-The documentation of Step 3a results should include tables that compare side-by-side site and reference site concentrations, benchmark concentrations, preliminary HQs, and other data used to reevaluate COPCs.
-The discussion of uncertainties should include the lack of site concentration or toxicity data for COPCs.
+The documentation of Step 3a results should include tables that compare side-by-side site and reference site concentrations, benchmark concentrations, preliminary HQs, and other data used to reevaluate COPECs.
+The discussion of uncertainties should include the lack of site concentration or toxicity data for COPECs.
 The results of Step 3a may be provided in the same document as screening Steps 1 and 2.
 The decision about whether to conduct a site investigation or to conduct no further evaluation or other action can be documented in the same report.
 If further evaluation is required, the additional elements of Step 3a and the problem formulation (Step 3b) can be incorporated into the work plan for the site investigation.
-Concurrence on assessment endpoints and risk questions should be obtained and documented before completion of Step 4, ERA Study Design and Data Quality Objectives (DQOs).
+Concurrence on assessment endpoints and risk questions should be obtained and documented before completion of Step 4, ERA Study Design and DQOs.